Sandžak: Demographics

-Historical

 The population of the sanjak of Novi Pazar was ethnically and religiously diverse.
 In 1878-81, Muslim Slav muhacirs (refugees) from areas which became part of Montenegro, settled in the sanjak.
 As Ottoman institutions only registered religious affiliation, official Ottoman statistics about ethnicity do not exist.
 Austrian, Bulgarian and Serbian consulates in the area produced their own ethnographic estimations about the sanjak.
-In general, three main groups lived in the region: Orthodox Serbs, Muslim Albanians and Muslim Slavs (noted in contemporary sources as Bosnian or Herzegovinian Muslims).
+In general, three main groups lived in the region: Orthodox Serbs, Muslim and Catholic Albanians and Muslim Slavs (noted in contemporary sources as Bosniaks).
 Small communities of Romani, Turks and Jews lived mainly in towns.
 The Bulgarian foreign ministry compiled a report in 1901-02.
-The five kazas (districs) of the sanjak of the Novi Pazar at that time were: Akova, Sjenica, Kolašin, Novi Pazar and Nova Varoš.
+The five kazas (districts) of the sanjak of the Novi Pazar at that time were: Akova, Sjenica, Kolašin, Novi Pazar, and Nova Varoš.
 According to the Bulgarian report, in the kaza of Akova there were 47 Albanian villages which had 1,266 households.
 Serbs lived in 11 villages which had 216 households.
 The town of Akova (Bijelo Polje) had 100 Albanian and Serb households.
 There were also mixed villages - inhabited by both Serbs and Albanians - which had 115 households with 575 inhabitants.
 The kaza of Sjenica was inhabited mainly by Orthodox Serbs (69 villages with 624 households) and Bosnian Muslims (46 villages with 655 households).
 Seventeen villages had a population of both Orthodox Serbs and Bosnian Muslims.
 Albanians (505 households) lived exclusively in the town of Sjenica.
 The kaza of Novi Pazar had 1,749 households in 244 Serb villages and 896 households in 81 Albanian villages.
 Nine villages inhabited by both Serbs and Albanians had 173 households.
 The town of Novi Pazar had a total of 1,749 Serb and Albanian households with 8,745 inhabitants.
 The kaza of Kolašin had 27 Albanian villages with 732 households and 5 Serb villages with 75 households.
 The administrative centre of the kaza, Šahovići, had 25 Albanian households.
 The kaza of Novi Varoš, according the Bulgarian report, had 19 Serbian villages with 298 households and "one Bosnian village with 200 houses".
 Novi Varoš had 725 Serb and some Albanian households.

 The last official registration of the population of the sanjak of Novi Pazar before the Balkan Wars was conducted in 1910.
 The 1910 Ottoman census recorded 52,833 Muslims and 27,814 Orthodox Serbs.
 About 65% of the population were Muslims and 35% Serbian Orthodox.
 The majority of the Muslim population were Albanians.

 The last Yugoslav pre-war census of 1931 counted in Bijelo Polje, Prijepolje, Nova Varoš, Pljevlja, Priboj, Sjenica and Štavica a total population of 204,068.
-They were mostly counted as Orthodox Serbs or Montenegrins (56.48%) and Bosnian Muslims (43.09%).
+They were mostly counted as Orthodox Serbs or Montenegrins (56.5%) and Bosnian Muslims (43.1%).